-Proposed SEA objective Appraisal prompts Impact - Description Impact - Symbol with existing green infrastructure?
-SEA 10: To maintain and enhance the quality and character of the landscape 1.
-What impact would this policy have on the Visually Important Undeveloped Areas in the plan area?
-1. There are two large areas of land designated in the Ryedale Local Plan as Visually Important Undeveloped Areas.
-These are shown on the Local Plan Proposals Map.
-Paragraph 6.1 of the Ryedale Local Sites Plan states that "In general, the VIUA's on the edges of the Market Towns are aimed at protecting areas which, by virtue of their open nature make a significant contribution to the setting of a Town and the role of the setting in influencing and framing the traditional form and character of the settlement.
+Proposed SEA objective Appraisal prompts Impact - Description Impact - Symbol , with existing green infrastructure?
+SEA 10: To 1.
+What impact 1.
+There are two large areas of land designated in the Ryedale Local Plan as Visually 0 maintain and would this policy Important Undeveloped Areas.
+These are shown on the Local Plan Proposals Map. enhance the have on the Visually Paragraph 6.1 of the Ryedale Local Sites Plan states that "In general, the VIUA's on the edges quality and Important of the Market Towns are aimed at protecting areas which, by virtue of their open nature make a character of the Undeveloped Areas significant contribution to the setting of a Town and the role of the setting in influencing and landscape in the plan area? framing the traditional form and character of the settlement.
 To this end, these sites tend to be larger in scale than VIUA's within settlements."
 Policy designation RC2 is some distance away from the VIUAs.
 Also, the land covered by this policy is already built up and given any proposals would need to conserve or enhance the conservation areas, there is no identified impact on the VIUAs from this policy.
-0 SEA 11: Reduce long distance commuting and congestion by reducing the need to travel.
-Would this policy encourage people to walk and cycle rather than travel by car?
-Would this policy lead to highway impacts that would require highway Regeneration at this location could lead to a more attractive and vibrant town centre.
-This, itself may lead to increased footfall and cycle trips.
-However this link is indirect and too uncertain for any impact to be registered.
-The third criteria in this policy is for The maximisation of opportunities to improve pedestrian, cycle and motorised vehicular access across the River Derwent and the York-Scarborough Railway Line.
-Proposals envisaged under this policy could lead to disruption to the highways during the construction phase but the policy could lead to long term improvements overall.
-The policy therefore registers uncertain positive impact and an uncertain negative impact. = U - U + mitigation measures?
-3. Will the policy protect or enhance access to public rights of way?
+SEA 11: Reduce 1.
+Would this policy 1.
+Regeneration at this location could lead to a more attractive and vibrant town centre. = long distance encourage people This, itself may lead to increased footfall and cycle trips.
+However this link is indirect and commuting and to walk and cycle too uncertain for any impact to be registered. congestion by rather than travel reducing the need by car?
+2. The third criteria in this policy is for The maximisation of opportunities to improve to travel. pedestrian, cycle and motorised vehicular access across the River Derwent and the York- U - 2.
+Would this policy Scarborough Railway Line.
+U + lead to highway Proposals envisaged under this policy could lead to disruption to the highways during the impacts that would construction phase but the policy could lead to long term improvements overall.
+The require highway policy therefore registers uncertain positive impact and an uncertain negative impact. mitigation measures?
 3. There is currently a public right of way on the southern side of the River Derwent from This public right of way runs from the west until the County Bridge where it stops.
-Policy RC2 does not mention protection of the public right of way but equally there is no indication that the policy would lead to the loss of the public right of way.
-Regeneration of the southern side could allow for enhancement or even extension of this public right of way.
-But as this is not mentioned, there is a neutral impact registered here. =
+Policy 3.
+Will the policy RC2 does not mention protection of the public right of way but equally there is no = protect or enhance indication that the policy would lead to the loss of the public right of way.
+Regeneration of access to public the southern side could allow for enhancement or even extension of this public right of rights of way? way.
+But as this is not mentioned, there is a neutral impact registered here.